btihen/btihen_dev/content/posts/elixir/elixir_1.17_priorizied_algorithms/index.md

 ---
 # Documentation: https://sourcethemes.com/academic/docs/managing-content/
 title: "Elixir - Prioritized Algorithms"
-subtitle: "Simple Clean Prioritized Algorithms"
+subtitle: "Simple Clean Prioritized Algorithms using 'Pessimistic With'"
-summary: "continue on failure, stop on success"
+summary: "using with to continue on failure, stop on success we call this a 'pessimistic with'"
 authors: ["btihen"]
-tags: ["Elixir", "With", "Prioritize With", "Reverse With"]
+tags: ["Elixir", "With", "Prioritize With", "Reverse With", "Pessimistic With"]
 categories: ["Code", "Elixir Language", "Prioritized Algorithms", "Prioritized Pattern"]
 date: 2024-10-02T01:01:53+02:00
-lastmod: 2024-10-02T01:01:53+02:00
+lastmod: 2025-05-14T01:01:53+02:00
 featured: true
 draft: false